agasready/gunbound_plugin.dll/README.md

 - Whitelisted PCs: detections are still logged but the game is not terminated (observation/admin mode)
 - Key is stable — does not change on restart, only changes if the client replaces their NIC

-### GunProtect Proxy (dllmain_proxy.cpp)
-- Wrapper/spy for `GunProtect.dll` (Zed anti-cheat)
-- Logs all registry requests and export calls to `gunprotect_spy.txt`
-- Useful for analysis and reverse engineering of GunProtect

 ---

 ## File Structure